solidrock-technology/docs/docs/releases/index.md

 From the event list page in the backend open up the event options menu (by clicking on the cog) and selecting 'Archive' from the list of options.
 :::

-Archived event data is still fully accessible and is now accessed from a more desicrete list on the same event list page.
-Archivfed events do not show in the 'My Events' navigation.
+Archived event data is still fully accessible and is now accessed from a more discrete list on the same event list page.
+Archived events do not show in the 'My Events' navigation.

 ### Extras Chart

-For events that sell extras, we've added a new chart to event dashboards to provide at a glance statistics on the number of extras sold, indiciating the number that are full paid, and those in Pending (BACs) orders.
+For events that sell extras, we've added a new chart to event dashboards to provide at a glance statistics on the number of extras sold, indicating the number that are full paid, and those in Pending (BACs) orders.

 ### Quick link to documentation & guide